 3. DISCUSSION ARP has a high recurrent rate which represents a challenging clinical problem.
 During the past few years, ERCP was the main diagnostic and therapeutic tool.
 However this diagnostic algorithm of ARP has changed with the introduction of EUS and MRCP.
 Therefore diagnosis of ARP with non-invasive procedures has been promoted, limiting ERCP to its therapeutic role combined with endoscopic sphincterotomy.
 Out of the 71 ARP patients in this study, 52 (73.2Among the several relative risk factors of ARP, the univariate analysis indicated that patients with local complication such as acute fluid accumulation, necrosis, pseudo cyst, abscess formation, had a tendency to recur which would be responsible for the alteration in the pancreas structure.
 Furthermore, it indicated that acute pancreatitis patients with obstructive jaundice and hepatic function injury are easy to recur.
 According to multivariate analysis, there was no single factor related to therelapse during treatment, hence pointing to the fact that ARP is probably a result of multiple factors acting together.
 The signs and symptoms along with the laboratory results such as amylase, blood glucose, blood calculi, local and systemic complications of ARP and liver function tests corresponded to those patients with primary acute pancreatitis .
 Defining the etiology of ARP has often been the greatest challenge for clinicians.
 Nevertheless, diagnostic tool and specialized laboratory test has proved of great help in establishing the correct etiology.
 Subsequently, guiding the therapy and improving patients’ long-term prognosis.
 Five (7.0Forty-seven post-cholecystectomy patients with microlithiasis and sludge were observed to show progressive increase in serum bilirubin and other liver functions test and a persistent dilatation of common bile duct are strongly suggestive of common bile duct obstruction by gallstones.
 Hence, patients were proceeded to ERCP and biliary sphincterotomy which is the perfect choice in this situation and was successfully performed in all the 47(66.2Endoscopic sphincterotomy is the current standard therapy for SOD patients and the 4 (5.6Pancreas divisum, the congenital abnormality was treated using ERCP and minor papillary sphincterotomy combined with short terms stents.
 This therapeutic procedure which is less invasive and cost effective; relieved the symptoms.
 It has proved to be efficient by Lans et al clinical trial.
 After ERCP and endoscopic sphincterotomy the 3 (4.2Three (4.2Of 71 patients, 1 (1.4ARP patients with ampullary tumor was confirmed with ERCP thereafter endoscopic resection was carried out under same anesthesia.
 It relieved the obstruction and solved the ARP.
 The immediate efficacy of the endoscopic treatment was evaluated with the intensity of pain according to the Pain Ladder originated by WHO.
 All the 71 cases presented with severe pain thus they were on strong opioid along with non-opioid therapy before the endoscopic treatment.
 However, post-endoscopic treatment,a decline in pain intensity was observed in 78.9In our series, 100

-Camara Soriba Naby · Created · Last updated about 1 year ago ·
+Camara Soriba Naby · Created · Last updated over 1 year ago ·